Overview of the app lifecycle in Microsoft Intune

 As part of the app lifecycle, new versions of apps are regularly released.
 Intune provides tools to easily update apps that you have deployed to a newer version.
 Additionally, you can configure extra functionality for some apps, for example:

-- iOS app configuration policies supply settings for compatible iOS apps that are used when the app is run.
+- iOS/iPadOS app configuration policies supply settings for compatible iOS/iPadOS apps that are used when the app is run.
 For example, an app might require specific branding settings or the name of a server to which it must connect.

-- Managed browser policies help you to configure settings for the Intune managed browser, which replaces the default device browser and lets you restrict the websites that your users can visit.
+- Managed browser policies help you to configure settings for the Microsoft Edge, which replaces the default device browser and lets you restrict the websites that your users can visit.

 Intune gives you many ways to help protect the data in your apps.
 The main methods are: